Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Results and discussion

-Now consider the situation where the F-A interaction fixed at the $s$-wave unitary.
-As the fermion-fermion $p$-wave scattering volume $V_{p}$ is varied, our calculations show that the $p$-wave borromean state will be created at $v_p =-1.13\, r_{\text{vdw,SrSr}}^{3}$ for $^{87}$Sr\,-$^{87}$Sr\,-$^{7}$Li system.
+When the F-A interaction fixed at the $s$-wave unitary, as the fermion-fermion $p$-wave scattering volume $V_{p}$ varied, our calculations show that the $p$-wave borromean state will be created at $v_p =-1.13\, r_{\text{vdw,SrSr}}^{3}$ for $^{87}$Sr\,-$^{87}$Sr\,-$^{7}$Li system.
 For the $^{40}$K\,-$^{40}$K\,-$^{6}$Li system, the $p$-wave borromean bound state occurs at $v_p =-2.6\, r_{\text{vdw,KK}}^{3}$.
 Figure \ref{fig4} indicates that this type of borromean state arises due to attractive interactions between two fermions and may be model-dependent for such small scattering volumes.
 We plot the adiabatic potentials $W(R)$ for $^{87}$Sr\,-$^{87}$Sr\,-$^{7}$Li with various $p$-wave poles of the $^{87}$Sr-$^{87}$Sr interaction to investigate further.
 Figure \ref{fig5} shows the results, where the $^{87}$Sr\,-$^{7}$Li interaction is set at the $s$-wave unitary limit, and the fermion-fermion interaction is $v_p =-1.5\, r_{\text{vdw,SrSr}}^{3}$ at different $p$-wave poles.
-The effective adiabatic potentials obtained for different numbers of $^{87}$Sr-$^{87}$Sr two-body $p$-wave bound states do not converge to a single universal curve, indicating that the trimer state depends on the details of the $^{87}$Sr-$^{87}$Sr short-range interaction.
+The effective adiabatic potentials, derived for various numbers of $^{87}$Sr-$^{87}$Sr two-body $p$-wave bound states, do not converge into a single universal curve.
+The location of the repulsive barrier shifts with different numbers of $^{87}$Sr-$^{87}$Sr two-body $p$-wave bound states, suggesting that the trimer state relies on the specifics of the $^{87}$Sr-$^{87}$Sr short-range interaction.